Compiling and Programming

-Sourcing componemts: some components can be bought directly from China because the price is more sensible.
-Don't buy from http://www.banggood.com when you order small quantity they label you as not valuable customer and send you rubbish out of their bin.
+Sourcing components: some components can be bought directly from China because the price is more sensible.
+I use eBay for most of the components.
+Avoid buying from http://www.banggood.com when you order small quantity they label you as not valuable customer and send you rubbish out of their bin.

 I use breadboard to develop the circuits on, and find it easy to use stripboard to build the projects on.

 Where it is possible I choose components that are widely available, where the value and type isn't very critical to the operation of the circuit.
 In digital circuits values aren't critical because most resistors are used for pull up or current limit.